-- Failing a Taxi: In the Christmas Special where we first meet her, she tries to hail a taxi and gets one driven by a Mook, forcing the Doctor to save her with some fancy TARDIS manoeuvres.
+- Failing a Taxi: In "The Runaway Bride" Christmas Special where we first meet her, she tries to hail a taxi and gets one driven by an alien Mook, forcing the Doctor to save her with some fancy TARDIS manoeuvres.

 - Good with Numbers: It's more than just math, though — she's spent most of her life temping, and she's gotten ridiculously good at it, having gained a knack for spotting patterns in numbers not even the Doctor would notice.